socieboy/forum/README.md

 ### General

-The forum provide a simple custom template, this is published on the resoruces/assets directory, feel free to edit.
+The forum provides a simple custom template, this is published on the resoruces/assets directory, feel free to edit.

 On the config/forum.php file, set the right information of your app.

 ### Template

-This is the master template view of your project.
+This is the master template view of your project:
 ```
     'template'  => 'app',
 ```

-The key content is the name of your yield tag on your master template file where you would like to have display the forum.
+The key content is the name of your yield tag on your master template file where you would like to display the forum:
 ```
     'content'   => 'content',
 ```

-With those values the forum can be adapted to your project really easy and match with your application design.
+With those values the forum can be adapted to your project really easily and match your application design.

 ### Topics or Categories

-Define the array of topics for your forum.
-(By default this include just the general tag, you can add as many you want)
+Define the array of topics for your forum (By default this includes just the general tag, you can add as many you want):
 ```
     'topics' => [
         'general' => 'General',